How to snap windows side by side and split screen on Windows 10

 The transparent overlay shows the corner for your window

 You can then open another window you want to use and do the same.
-The Snap Assist pops up to help you when either the left or right half are free or when or a quarter of the screen remains empty.
+The Snap Assist pops up to help you when either the left or right half is free or when a quarter of the screen remains empty.
 If you have a touch screen, you can also use your finger to drag and drop apps to the corner of the screen with this method.
-However, it might take several tries, because the overlay doesn't always show up when it comes to Corner Snap.
+However, it might take several tries because the overlay doesn’t always show up when it comes to Corner Snap.

 Using split screen with multiple monitors